How does the GSPS tool sync passwords?

 - The service gets the email address for the user from Active Directory using LDAP.

-- The service updates G Suite using the Directory API.
+- The service updates your Google Account using the Directory API.

-- The user can then sign in to G Suite using their Active Directory password.
+- The user can then sign in to their Google Account using their Active Directory password.

 - In Active Directory, passwords are stored as write-only.
 They can't be read through any interface, such as LDAP.
 Therefore, conventional synchronization methods (for example, Google Cloud Directory Sync) can't access them.
 The only way to read passwords is to capture them when they are set or changed.